Tisha Campbell: Philanthropy

 In 2011, Campbell co-founded Colored My Mind, a non-profit foundation dedicated to raising awareness of childhood autism in communities of color.
 She was inspired to start the organization by her son Xen, who was diagnosed with autism when he was 18 months old.

 Personal life

 On August 17, 1996, Campbell married actor Duane Martin.
 Together, they have two sons.
 In February 2018, Campbell filed for divorce after 21 years of marriage.
 The couple finalized their divorce in December 2020.

 In November 1996, Campbell left the Fox series Martin during its final season, citing "intolerable" working conditions.
 In January 1997, Campbell filed a lawsuit against co-star Martin Lawrence on the counts of sexual harassment and abuse both on and off set.
 By April 1997, Campbell had settled the lawsuit, and returned to appear in the last two episodes of the series.
 Campbell and Lawrence have both stated that they have since reconciled.

+In 2026, Campbell disclosed that she had been diagnosed with autism and attention deficit hyperactivity disorder.